Setup self-hosted Plex Media Server in Docker

 PGID=1000

-portsThis will map ports on your machine (left of the colon) to ports inside the container (right of colon) — optional in Linux but required in Windows and WSL
+portsThis will map ports on your machine (left of the colon) to ports inside the container (right of colon) — optional in Linux but required in Windows and WSL.

-restartThis tells Docker under what circumstances to restart the container when it is stopped — the options are no, always, on-failure and unless-stopped
+restartThis tells Docker under what circumstances to restart the container when it is stopped — the options are no, always, on-failure and unless-stopped.

-Once your compose file is ready, use the command docker compose up -d from within the same directory as the compose.yml to run it.
-After completion, use the command sudo docker ps to verify the container is up and running.
+Wait a minute while the container is downloaded and install.
+After completion, use the command docker ps to verify the container is up and running.
 You should see output similar to the below:

-CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES
+CONTAINER ID IMAGE COMMAND CREATED STATUS

 Good to go.
 Now to configure Plex you’ll need to access it’s web UI, which by default is at (for example) http://192.168.1.100:32400/web.
 You’ll be asked to login.
-(A Plex account is required.)
+(A free Plex account is required.)

 You’ll then be able to add folders with your media to the Plex library.
 Click the Add Library button.